Background

 Jacobson, what were the central lessons from your twenties and your thirties?

 Vaknin, there were all the wrong lessons.
 Avoid any meaningful connection with others, sex included.
 Focus on personal development to the exclusion of all else and everyone else.
 Seek riches and power.
 Do nothing that is aimless and be fearless.
 These were the lessons in my twenties and thirties.
+Luckily, I've grown past them in my sixties.

 Jacobson, what were the central lessons from your forties and fifties?

 I answered, "There is nothing to life but meaningful connections with others, even though I could never attain them.
 Personal development is self-help hype, not a strategy.
 Riches and power are transitory and delusional.
 Aimlessness is good for inspiration and innovation.
-Fearlessness is socially frowned upon and may lead you to prison.
+Fearlessness is socially frowned upon and may lead you to prison."

 Jacobson, when did you notice physically that you begin to decline sufficiently to become unignorable?

 I answered, "My body started to degenerate in my forties and my mind only very recently this past year or so.
-I am in a state of cognitive decline.
+I am in a state of cognitive decline."

-For most people who have a lot to a modicum of mental acuity, when do you notice mental capabilities begin to take a sharp decline or if not decline then show holds in thought?
+Jacobson, for most people who have a lot to a modicum of mental acuity, when do you notice mental capabilities begin to take a sharp decline or if not decline then show holds in thought?

 I answered, "Cognitive decline is an inexorable and universal process that commences as early as age eighteen, but it becomes noticeable in one's forties and is pronounced by one's sixties.
 Some people have a high cognitive reserve, so their depletion is way less noticeable or abrupt."